Appsilon/.github/CONTRIBUTING.md

   requests first.
 If you find your feature (or one very similar) previously requested, comment on that issue.

-- **Fully complete the provided issue template.** The feature request template asks for all necessary information for us to begin a productive conversation.
+- **Fully complete the provided feature request template.** The feature request template asks for all necessary information for us to begin a productive conversation.

 - Be precise about the proposed outcome of the feature and how it relates to